 Author: Lee Baker

-It’s not our fault though – as human beings we are hard-wired from birth to look for patterns and explain why they happen.
-We seek explanation for the events that happen around us.
-If something defies logic, we try to find a reason why it might make sense.
-If something doesn’t add up, we make it up – we’re very good at coming up with explanations for things we can’t really explain.
+It’s not our fault though – we’re only human.
+We seek explanation for patterns and events that happen around us, and if something defies logic, we try to find a reason why it might make sense.
+If something doesn’t add up, we make it up.

 So there you have it – 5 free statistics eBooks (plus a bonus book) to get your back-to-work-after-the-holidays head back on and into the swing of things.